LostbBlizzard/UCodeLang/UCodeDocumentation/src/SyntaxAndSeamantics/Keywords/valid.md

 the varable "DoesFuncExist" is false because the compiler will detect that Func cant be found in the scope.

+>[!NOTE]
-Note the valid keyword only checks the statement or expression.the statement or expression will never execute the code at runtime.
+>The valid keyword only checks the statement or expression.the statement or expression will never execute the code at runtime.